Tamiro2019/Speaker_Recommender/README.md

 In the background, the recommender system will map product specs to vectors in a high-dimensional feature space, and compare available product vectors to a new vector constructed from the preferences.
-To compare vectors, the system will use Euclidean or Cosine similarity distance measures between vectors.
+To compare vectors, the system will use Euclidean or Cosine similarity measures between vectors.

 ## Files & Notebooks